NHACP-IF/NHACP-specification/nhacp-specification.md

 explicitly here.

 * Version 0.2
-    * Defined the new FDESC-GETPROP, FDESC-SETPROP, POLL, and CONNECT requests.
+    * Defined the new CONNECT request.
     * Defined the ETIMEDOUT, EUNREACH, ECONNREFUSED, and ECONNRESET error codes.
     * Renamed FILE-CLOSE to CLOSE, FILE-READ to READ, and FILE-WRITE to WRITE.
       The semantics of the operation are unchanged.
+    * Added per-request non-blocking I/O to READ and WRITE.
 * Version 0.1
     * Defined the protocol versioning convention.
     * Defined the new NHACP-REQUEST session mutiplexing scheme and